tsuru/platforms/php/README.md

 ## Backward compatibility

 To keep the backward compatibility, there's also a `apache-mod-php` frontend that is in fact the Apache with modphp enabled, that remove the need of an interpretor.
-That's currently the default configuration if no parameter is set.
+That's currently the default configuration if no parameter is set along php version 5.6.

 ## Next steps